And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 So if you've got some messiah that comes along and assures you that even if you fail, you're going to be cool.

-What are you gonna do?
+What are you going to do?

-You're gonna go with the Messiah.
+You're going to go with the messiah.

 The GOP's task is to make capitalism work for everyone.

-capitalism works the best for the most.
+Capitalism works the best for the most.

 It may not be perfect, but it is, and this country has proven it.